-- Anixety.
-Early research found that taking 500 mg of holy basil leaf extract twice daily after meals for 60 days reduced anxiety and associated stress and depression in people with anxiety.
+- Anxiety.
+Early research suggests that taking holy basil leaf extract twice daily after meals reduces anxiety and associated stress and depression in people with anxiety.

 - Diabetes.
 Some early research suggests that a holy basil leaf extract might decrease blood sugar in people with type 2 diabetes.

 - Stress.
-In early research, taking 400 mg of a holy basil extract (M/s Natural Remedies Pvt.
-Ltd, India) by mouth in the morning and 800 mg at night for 6 weeks decreased symptoms of stress, including forgetfulness, sexual problems, exhaustion, and sleep problems.
+Early research shows that taking holy basil extract by mouth in the morning and at night decreases symptoms of stress, including forgetfulness, sexual problems, exhaustion, and sleep problems.